snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 ssh blis
 ```

+This command will use the configuration you added to your `.ssh/config` file for the `Host blis` section to connect to the BLIS server.
+It will connect with your provided `USERNAME` and to the specific host, which in our case is provided as an IP address.
+The command is `ssh blis`.

 For detailed instruction and explanation of how ssh works, please refer to How to login to [ALICE or SHARK - HPC wiki](https://pubappslu.atlassian.net/wiki/spaces/HPCWIKI/pages/37748771/How+to+login+to+ALICE+or+SHARK).

 We use "environments" to manage softwares on all systems.
 On BLIS, we use `micromamba`, a `conda` replacement, for [environment management](../basic_tools/micromamba.md#blis-users).